Questions for Feedback

 This online engagement was hosted on YourSAy from 2 July to 20 August 2020.
-Find out more about the consultation process.
 Below is a record of the engagement.

 Below is information on the Bill, and what it is trying to achieve.
 This is followed by a question for you to think about when giving your feedback.
 Read the paragraphs under each heading, view the question and consider this in your response.